hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 One entertaining possibility is to stabilise the plunger by spinning it, just like a frisbee.
-The payload itself need not spin, if placed on a gyroscopically isolated platform above the base of the plunger.
+The payload need not spin, if placed on a gyroscopically isolated platform above the base of the plunger.
-The energy for spinning can be obtained during launch itself by deploying an array of angled flanges beneath the plunger, and any excess energy not used for rotation can be stored in flywheels to help depress the plunger on future runs.
+The energy for spinning can be obtained during launch by deploying an array of angled flanges beneath the plunger, and any excess energy not used for rotation can be stored in flywheels to help depress the plunger on future runs.
-Regarding the rotation itself, the stabilised plunger could spin by means of bearings around its perimeter, with rolling friction instead of scraping.
+Regarding the rotation, the stabilised plunger could spin by means of bearings around its perimeter, with rolling friction instead of scraping.
 I leave the calculation of the energy dissipation from bearings to a longer paper expected April next year.

-A final question is how the vacuum itself is maintained around the edges of the plunger.
+A final question is how the vacuum is maintained around the edges of the plunger.
 Another cute possibility is to use the vacuum against itself, adding a "collar" at the edge, a membrane which seals the "pocket" around the